gbafana25/tuxsav/README.md

 ## TODO:
-- add endpoint to pull down saved documents
 - store some metadata on server about local file (name, user?, etc.)
-- split apart/condense client functions
+- split up more functions where necessary
+- add comments